A novel class of functionals for perturbative algebraic quantum field theory: Undesirable features of microcausal functionals

 The right-hand side of this equation is well defined, and is given by pairing $h$ with an element of $\egc{1}$, due to the fact that $F$ and $G$ are microcausal, see e.g.\ Section 3 \cite{Brunetti2019}.
 However, despite the fact that there exists an obvious candidate for the derivative, it is not guaranteed that it matches

 or indeed that the limit even exists.
 While $F^{(1)}$ and $G^{(1)}$ take values in the subspace $\egc{1}(M)\subset \sE'(M)$, they are not assumed to be smooth with respect to the topology on that space.
 Whilst $\{F,G\}$ is well defined as a mapping $\sE \to \mathbb{C}$, it is \textit{a priori} not clear whether $\{F,G\}$ is even continuous.
-This turns out to not be true in general, and we go on to give an explicit counterexample that shows this.
+This turns out to not be true in general, and in Propositions~\ref{Regular} and \ref{Counterexample} we give an explicit counterexample.
 For concreteness, we choose to take a trivial bundle $E$, so that $\sE = \sE(M)$ for the remainder of this section.

-A \textbf{regular} functional is a smooth, compactly supported functional $\sE \to \mathbb{C}$, such that $F^{(n)}(\varphi) \in \mathcal{D}(M^n)$ for all $ \varphi \in \sE$.
+A \textbf{regular} functional is a smooth, compactly supported functional $F:\sE \to \mathbb{C}$, such that $F^{(n)}(\varphi) \in \mathcal{D}(M^n)$ for all $ \varphi \in \sE$.
 In particular, regular functionals are microcausal (whether one includes compact support in that definition or not).
 Suppose further that we have an element $W \in \sD'(M\times M)$.
 We define a paring of regular functionals as follows: